-Oriental, antique, Persian and home-made rugs are more sensitive, and you should be careful when vacuuming.
+Oriental, antique, Persian, and homemade rugs are more sensitive, and you should be careful when vacuuming.
 Use a low suction without any attachments, or cover the rug with a nylon screen.
 This will keep the fibers protected while still being able to remove fine dust and dirt.

-Step #2: Flip Your Rug
+2. Flip Your Rug

 Many people don’t give much thought to the underside of an area rug.
 But this is a mistake.
 A significant amount of dust and dirt can quickly gather underneath your carpet.

 After flipping it over, vacuum the underside using long strokes back and forth.
 Flip the rug back once you’re done.